klamt-lab/straindesign/README.rst

 Installation:
 =============

-The straindesign package is available on pip and conda.
+The straindesign package is available on pip and Anaconda.
 To install the latest release, run:

 ``pip install straindesign``